Cyient: History

-Facilities and staff
+In June 2023, Cyient's electronics manufacturing services subsidiary Cyient DLM launched its IPO and got listed on NSE and BSE.

+In October 2024, Cyient acquired Altek Electronics.

+Operations

-Founded in Hyderabad, India, by February 2017 Cyient had around 14,000 employees in 21 countries in Asia, Europe, and North America.
-Among other facilities, it has offices in Electronic City in Bangalore, India.
-Globally, offices are located in countries such as Australia, Canada, France, Germany, Japan, Malaysia, the Netherlands, New Zealand, Norway, Singapore, South Korea, Sweden, Switzerland, Taiwan, the United Arab Emirates, the United Kingdom and the United States.
+Cyient Limited as of 2014 provides "software-enabled engineering & geographic information system (GIS) services."
+In February 2017, Cyient had around 14,000 employees in 21 countries in Asia, Europe, and North America.

 In January 2017, Cyient opened facilities at the Incubation Centre of the Telangana State Industrial Infrastructure Corporation in Warangal, also began to build a 70,000 square feet Technology Development Centre at Madikonda Special Economic Zone in Warangal.
-In February 2017, Cyient and ANSYS agreed to "set up a simulation lab at Cyient’s Experience Centre in Hyderabad."
-The Cyient-ANSYS Simulation Lab is to be able in particular to develop proof-of-concepts (POC) for Cyient and its clients.
+In February 2017, Cyient and ANSYS agreed to set up a simulation lab at Cyient's facility in Hyderabad to develop proof-of-concepts.

+Cyient acquired 74 percent equity stake in Rangsons Electonics Pvt Ltd in February 2015 and renamed it to Cyient DLM.
+The Mysuru-headquartered Rangsons Electronics, is an electronics system design and manufacturing (EDSM) services company.
+It is the 2nd largest electronics manufacturer after Dixon Technologies.

 With its United States headquarters in the state of Connecticut, in return for a pledge to add 85 jobs to the state, in February 2017, Cyient Inc. in East Hartford received a $500,000 loan from the state Department of Economic and Community Development for new machinery and equipment.
 At the time, Cyient was a supplier to Connecticut engine builders and employed 456 full-time workers in Connecticut.